 This is also a great way to promote your loyalty program and attain brand advocates.

 #5.
 Place your QR Code correctly and pick the right size

 QR Codes can be used on both primary and secondary packaging, be it for website redirects, social media, video tutorials, and the like.

-The placement of your QR Code is very crucial for consumer interactions and influencing purchase decisions.
-You should place the QR Code on the front side or back side of the product based on which stage the product is in.
+The placement of your QR Code on connected packaging is very crucial for consumer interactions and influencing purchase decisions.
+You should place the QR Code on the front side or backside of the product based on which stage the product is in.

 For newly launched products, you should place the QR Code on the front side to attain maximum feedback about the product.